Should we care what Archbishop Lefebvre had to say? (with Index of Articles)

 Some also add, based on this “mature thought,” that by now Lefebvre would have concluded that the post-conciliar claimants to the papacy have been illegitimate, and that the Holy See is vacant.

-While we believe that this account is generally accurate, this is irrelevant to our publication of forgotten or entirely untranslated texts.
-Rather, this publication is a response to the growing hegemony of online influencers those who have made an ahistorical Lefebvre in their own image, which they then use to justify theological opinions and praxis that the Catholic faithful rejected for decades.
+Rather, it is a response to the growing hegemony of online influencers those who have created an ahistorical Lefebvre in their own image, which they then use to justify theological opinions and praxis that the Catholic faithful rejected for decades.

 The ‘revisionist’ Lefebvre